eskinlab/api-bound/README.md

 ```commandline
 python.exe src/api.py
 ```
+By default, the server starts on the localhost and port 5000.

 For testing purposes, you can use tools like Curl or Postman to send GET and POST requests to the API endpoints.